Winning Government Job Competitions

 - Mid-level public servants (below EX level) interested in career advancement

 - Private sector and non-profit employees, and graduating students interested in entering the federal public service

 Andrés J. Drew (B.A., B.C.L., LL.B., M.Sc.) is a bilingual lawyer with more than 15 years’ experience at the intersection of law, policy, regulation and economics, he has a track record of achieving legislative and regulatory reform by synthesizing and communicating complex issues, negotiating with stakeholders, briefing senior officials and navigating government processes.
-Andrés is also actively involved in selecting individuals for the Recruitment for Policy Leaders initiative, which seeks out exceptional professionals with diverse achievements and experience for mid- and senior-level roles across the Government of Canada.
+Andrés has also run (or participated in the boards of) multiple government hiring processes.
+His unique ability to engage audiences provides a rich environment for classroom discussion and learning.

 "I feel more prepared for future job competitions.
 The STAR method and TBS guidelines were very useful as I didn't consider using either of them before the course."